kurator-dev/kurator/docs/proposals/backup/backup.md

 type MigrateSpec struct {
 	// SourceCluster represents the source cluster for migration.
+	// The user needs to ensure that SourceCluster points to only ONE cluster.
+	// Because the current migration only supports migrating from one SourceCluster to one or more TargetCluster.
 	SourceCluster *Destination `json:"sourceCluster"`

 	// TargetCluster represents the target clusters for migration.